-In this CSPIP, Region 6 Fish Management seeks to design coastal steelhead fisheries management strategies that align with WDFW's mission "to preserve, protect, and perpetuate fish, wildlife and ecosystems while providing sustainable fish and wildlife recreational and commercial opportunities" and fulfill the state Legislature's budget proviso to the 2021-2023 biennium budget pertaining to coastal steelhead.
-The CSPIP provides pertinent background information on coastal steelhead, lays out an overarching adaptive steelhead management framework and supplemental river-specific information, describes two-way communication strategies between WDFW and the public, identifies critical research needed to support steelhead management, and proposes a budget required to complete this work.
+In this CSPIP, WDFW seeks to describe coastal steelhead fisheries management strategies that align with WDFW's mission "to preserve, protect, and perpetuate fish, wildlife and ecosystems while providing sustainable fish and wildlife recreational and commercial opportunities" and fulfill the Washington State Legislature's budget proviso to the 2021-2023 biennium budget pertaining to coastal steelhead.
+The CSPIP provides pertinent background information on coastal steelhead, lays out an overarching adaptive steelhead management framework and supplemental river-specific information, describes two-way communication strategies between steelhead managers and the public, identifies critical research needed to support steelhead management, and proposes a budget required to complete this work.
+When fully applied to watersheds in the coastal Washington, this work will improve fisheries opportunity through enhanced precision and accuracy around sport fishery impacts.
 In doing so, the Department recognizes the interconnectedness of monitoring and evaluation, fisheries regulations, hatchery operations, habitat protection and restoration, and human dimensions of coastal steelhead fisheries, and seeks to manage holistically and adaptively.
 This work constitutes one step towards advancing coastal steelhead management and lays the groundwork for a long-term vision supporting sustainable fisheries and healthy steelhead populations on Washington's Pacific coast.